 This is what the economic calendar should look like:

 Each of the announcements and news events below is a big driver of volatility, especially in the forex markets.
 None move the market more than Non-farm payroll data (NFP), which is released on the first Friday of every month and reports on the health of the United States jobs market.
 Other economic news with significant impact includes central bank interest rate decisions and the consumer price index (CPI).

 Here are the most impactful financial events that move the markets on a monthly basis:

 While it's wise to stay on top of all the major economic announcements, there are a handful of events that forex traders should pay close attention to.
 These include:

 When using the economic calendar there are some important indicators that every investor needs to understand.
 The two main economic indicators to understand are:

-Lagging indicators - Lagging indicators are the opposite of leading indicators, where instead of looking forwards you are looking back at whether the intended outcome was accomplished.
+Lagging indicators: Lagging indicators are the opposite of leading indicators, where instead of looking forward you are looking back at whether the intended outcome was accomplished.
 With a lagging indicator, you are able to confirm whether a long-term trend or shift in the economy has actually happened.
-Lagging indicators are typically easy to measure, identify and compare against though one downside is that they may provide important insights too late, with no time to do anything about them.
+Lagging indicators are typically easy to measure, identify, and compare against though one downside is that they may provide important insights too late, with no time to do anything about them.

 The economic calendar is such a helpful resource with really no downside.
 Traders of all skill levels can use our free economic calendar to assess the indicators of all important events across all markets including forex trading, commodities, indices, and more.
 The main benefits of an economic calendar are: